 It’s all too easy to let your blogging routine slide.
-You most likely began with good intentions to blog every week (or perhaps even more often!)… but then you start to think, ‘maybe I’ll take a break this week…’ and before you know it, 3 months have passed, and your blog is growing cobwebs.
+You most likely began with good intentions to blog every week (or perhaps even more often!)
+But then you start to think, ‘maybe I’ll take a break this week…’ And before you know it, 3 months have passed, and your blog is growing cobwebs.

-I know that blogging consistently is a big struggle for A LOT bloggers… How do I know this?
+I know that consistency is a big struggle for A LOT bloggers… How do I know this?
 Because when people join my Productive Blogging Community Facebook Group, one of the 3 questions I ask is, ‘What is your biggest struggle with blogging and/or productivity at the moment?’ and ‘Consistency’ is one of the top answers!

 If you don’t blog consistently it can be a slippery slope to failure… The longer it’s been since you last posted, the harder it is to restart… and without fresh content your blog traffic starts to dwindle… which leaves you feeling discouraged and even less motivated to start publishing posts again… and before you know it… it’s been months or even years since your last blog post…

 The good news is, blogging consistently is easier than you think!
 Here’s my step-by-step guide to blogging more consistently (even if you have NO TIME!)

 An important, but often neglected step… decide what blogging consistently will look like for you.
 Without defining exactly what consistency is, you can easily feel like you are failing to be consistent… even when you are not!